dafny-lang/dafny/docs/OnlineTutorial/Termination.md

 If the first element, in this case m, is smaller, than it doesn't matter what happens to the other values.
 They could increase, decrease, or stay the same.
 The second element is only considered if the first element doesn't change.
-Then, the second value needs to decrease.
-If it doesn't, then the third element must decrease, etc. Eventually, one of the elements must decrease.
-Past that point, and further elements are again free to increase or do whatever they like.
+If the first element does not change, the second value needs to decrease.
+If neither the first or second changes, then the third element must decrease, etc. Eventually, one of the elements must decrease.
+Past that point, any further elements are again free to increase or do whatever they like.

 In the `Ack`